RayBenefield/transmutation/worklog.md

 # Work Log

+## #50

+Went through and setup `commitizen` which will use inquirer to construct a commit which is awesome.
+And not only that I found an adapter for `commitizen` that uses my `commitlint` config, which is more awesome as now it counts the number of characters remaining as well as checks for enums properly and what not.
+WOOT!
+Kind of awesome.
+Next is to setup the changelog which will be super nice.

 ## #46, 47, 48, 49

 Went through and rebased all of the commits in the `master` branch to match the